cim-iec/cimverter/docs/config.md

 ## SV Settings
 ### useSVforEnergyConsumer (bool)
-specify if the PNom of PQLoads is specified via a SVPowerFlow (true) or directly in the pfixed property (false).
+specify if the PNom of PQLoads is read via a SVPowerFlow (true) or directly in the pfixed property (false).

 ### useSVforGeneratingUnit (bool)
-specify if the PGen of GeneratingUnits is specified via a SVPowerFlow (true) or directly in the initialP property (false).
+specify if the PGen of GeneratingUnits is read via a SVPowerFlow (true) or directly in the initialP property (false).

 ### useSVforExternalNetworkInjection (bool)